Skip to main content

 Big Lake

-Big Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin.
+Big Lake carries a solid B grade — strong on most parameters, with measurements that hold up well across the summer season.
 Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.

-A TSI value of 38 puts Big Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
+Mesotrophic conditions dominate at Big Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 The lake bottoms out at 24 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 At 245 acres, Big Lake fits the Wisconsin median for monitored lakes, with partial shoreline records.
-Big Lake ranks 30 of 77 in Polk County — solidly in the upper half of the local distribution.
+Big Lake ranks 29 of 74 in Polk County — solidly in the upper half of the local distribution.

 An invasive species record — Chinese Mystery Snail — has been logged at Big Lake; Wisconsin DNR maintains the official infested-waters list.
 Walleye are documented at Big Lake, one of 4 fish species on record for the lake.
 A documented public access point at Big Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.